- As low as $210/Night

 Property Description

-A stay at High Society offers the chance to really “live like a local” and immerse yourself in all the historic details of this classy, 2 bedroom, 2 bath luxury condo in the heart of historic downtown Charleston.
-Located in Charleston's striking Ansonborough neighborhood, and part of the historic “The High School of Charleston” building, circa 1840-1842, designed by the famed Charleston architect, Edward Brickell White.
+A stay at High Society offers the chance to really “live like a local” and immerse yourself in all the historic details of this fresh, 2 bedroom, 2 bath luxury condo in the heart of historic downtown Charleston.
+Located in Charleston's impressive Ansonborough neighborhood, and part of the historic “The High School of Charleston” building, circa 1840-1842, designed by the famed Charleston architect, Edward Brickell White.
 The design of the school was recognized as a classic revival in design with six massive Corinthian columns supporting the portico.
 White also designed many churches and public buildings throughout Charleston.

 Not only will you come home to the elegance and grandeur of this unmistakable building, but you'll delight in the original 1840's details including 13 foot ceilings, original heart pine floor, exposed beams and age-old brickwork.
-Enter through a appealing courtyard in the rear and you'll discover an open and well-appointed living space, dining room that seats 6 guests, compact, well-supplied kitchen and private office for working remotely if need.
+Enter through a striking courtyard in the rear and you'll discover an open and well-appointed living space, dining room that seats 6 guests, compact, well-outfitted kitchen and private office for working remotely if need.
 Additionally, you'll find a washer/dryer tucked into the kitchen.

 You'll find a guest room appointed with a QUEEN bed, and flat screen TV that is adjacent to the full, hall bath.
 The comfortable primary suite has a KING bed, private ensuite bath, flat screen TV and a pair of French doors that open to the outdoor courtyard, where you can appreciate coffee and a book on peaceful mornings.